millette/ghraphql/README.md

 ## Thank you!

-A big thank you to @marclaporte of [WikiSuite](https://wikisuite.org/) for their financial support of the RoLLodeQc relaunch.
-It would never have happened without their support.
+A big thank you to [WikiSuite](https://wikisuite.org/) (and Marc Laporte) for their financial support of the RoLLodeQc relaunch.
+It would never have happened without them!

 ## Requirements